BSL Launch Recite Me assistive technology myaccountMyAccount login image

 You can ask for a copy of the information we hold about you - this is called a Subject Access Request.

 If you want to make a request you should be as specific as possible about the information you want as this could speed up our reply.
-If it is unclear from you request what information you want we will get back to you for more detail as soon as possible.
+If it is unclear from your request what information you want we will ask you for more details.

 To make a request you should email dp@southlanarkshire.gov.uk